nilmtk/nilm_metadata/docs/source/manual.rst

     meters: [3, 4]   # draws power from both 120 volt legs
     original_name: oven

-Recall from the `Simple example`_ that the value of ``type`` is taken from the NILM Metadata controlled vocabulary of appliance types.  ``original_name`` is the name used in REDD, prior to conversion to the NILM Metadata controlled vocabulary.
+Recall from the `Simple example`_ that the value of appliance ``type`` is taken from the NILM Metadata controlled vocabulary of appliance types.  ``original_name`` is the name used in REDD, prior to conversion to the NILM Metadata controlled vocabulary.